aristoteleo/dynamo-release/docs/source/index.rst

 Discussion
 ==========
-Please use github issue tracker to report coding related `[issues]`_ of dynamo.
-For community discussion of novel usage cases, analysis tips and biological interpretations of dynamo, please join our public slack workspace: `[dynamo-discussion]`_ (Only a working email address is required from the slack side).
+Please use github issue tracker to report coding related `issues`_ of dynamo.
+For community discussion of novel usage cases, analysis tips and biological interpretations of dynamo, please join our public slack workspace: `dynamo-discussion`_ (Only a working email address is required from the slack side).

 Contribution
 ============
-If you want to contribute to the development of dynamo, please check out CONTRIBUTION instruction: `[Contribution]`_
+If you want to contribute to the development of dynamo, please check out CONTRIBUTION instruction: `Contribution`_

 .. toctree::
-   :maxdepth: 2
+   :maxdepth: 3
    :caption: Contents:

    ten_minutes_to_dynamo